blackflux/robo-config-plugin/test/projects/assorted/@npm-opensource-es/CONFDOCS.md

 ### :open_file_folder: <a name="blackfluxrobo-config-plugin-task-ref-assortednpm-opensource-es">assorted/@npm-opensource-es</a> (<a href="#blackfluxrobo-config-plugin-task-idx-ref-assortednpm-opensource-es">`index`</a>)

-Manage various configuration files for an elasticsearch open source npm package on github.
+Manage various configuration files for an opensearch open source npm package on github.

 <table>
   <tbody>